usnistgov/OSCAL/docs/content/documentation/schema/catalog-layer/_index.md

 The OSCAL catalog layer provides a structured catalog model for representing a **catalog** of **controls**.

-This documentation for the OSCAL catalog layer will review:

-- The key concepts covered by the catalog layer

 ## Concepts

 Privacy and security documentation today often discuss **controls** and **catalogs**.
 The following subsections describe each of these concepts.